dannytoomey/aact-connect/README.md

 To perform the main search, enter
 `python aact-connect.py -u [your acct username] -p [your aact password] -s`

-_Optional: To avoid having to re-enter your credentials every time you run the command, create a text file in the `private` directory called `myconfig.txt`.
-Then type your username on the top line and your password on the second line, so that the text file reads as:_
+_Optional: To avoid having to re-enter your credentials every time you run the command, create a directory named `private` and place a file named `myconfig.txt` in it.
+Then type your username on the top line and your password on the second line, so that `private/myconfig.txt` reads as:_
 ```
 [username]
 [password]